Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/Sandboxing/readme.md

 ## Automate Incident Enrichment
-After one of the enrichment playbooks is installed and all connections are configured.
-Create an automation rule to automate the enrichment process.
-This will automate  enrichment of Recorded Future intelligence to known entities in all incidents.
+After enrichment playbooks is installed and all connections are configured.
+Create an automation rule to automate enrichment of known entities with Recorded Future intelligence in all incidents.

 ![](../RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash/images/CreateAutomationRuleMenu.png)<br/>

-In Sentinel, go to Automation and create **Automation rule**.
+In Microsoft Sentinel, go to Automation and create **Automation rule**.
 Give the new rule a name, select the trigger **When incident is created**, select the action **Run playbook** and finally select **RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash** or **RecordedFuture-Sandbox_Enrichment-Url** as the playbook.

 ![](../RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash/images/CreateAutomationRule.png)<br/>